A Noisy Approach to Intrinsically Mixed-State Topological Order: Introduction

 As in prior works, an essential step in our analysis is mapping the decohered density matrix to a vector in a ``doubled" Hilbert space.
-In this doubled Hilbert space, the decoherence channel can be understood as inducing anyon condensation across the two layers~\cite{bao2023mixed,fan2023mixed}.
+In this doubled Hilbert space, the decoherence channel can be understood as inducing anyon condensation across the two layers~\cite{bao2023mixed,fan2023mixed,lee2023decohere}.
 Our key insight is that in the original (physical) Hilbert space, this process corresponds to the \textit{``gauging out"} of an anyon in the original topological order~\cite{ellison2023} (see Fig.~\ref{fig:introfig}).
 While only bosonic anyons are permitted to condense~\cite{burnellreview}, decoherence allows us to gauge out anyons with \textit{any} spin (e.g., fermions or semions).
 This is intimately related to the fact that TSSCs appear as anomalous surface states of certain topological orders, lattice realizations of which are given by Walker-Wang (WW) models~\cite{walkerwang}: locally correlated errors hence provide a means of exfoliating surface states of 3D WW models, which can be anomalous~\cite{hsin2019oneform,moy2023oblique}.
-We further extend our framework to incorporate initial pure states with non-Abelian anyons though, strictly speaking, the resulting mixed-state is no longer a TSSC (these are characterized by Abelian anyon theories) but nevertheless corresponds to an anomalous WW surface state.
-This leads us to conclude that imTO is partially classified in terms of braided fusion categories.
+We further extend our framework to incorporate initial pure states with arbitrary topological orders (as described by a unitary modular tensor category), including those with non-Abelian anyons; strictly speaking, the resulting mixed-state is no longer a TSSC (which are characterized by Abelian anyon theories) but nevertheless corresponds to an anomalous WW surface state.
+This general construction leads us to characterize mixed states supporting imTO as those which are strongly symmetric under a non-modular 1-form symmetry.
+We will expand on the distinction between strong and weak symmetries, including the role the latter play, as well as the subtleties involved in defining imTO states as \emph{phases} of matter.
+From this, we conclude that imTO is (partially) classified in terms of non-modular unitary braided fusion categories.
+We also provide a finer characterization of these imTOs in terms of the set of locally detectable anyons outside the code-space, which are analogous to quasiparticle excitations in conventional pure state TOs.
+Finally, using the anomalies of their 1-form symmetries, we discuss the sense in which the imTOs we obtain constitute genuine mixed-state phases of matter.